 - Account for splits

 I don’t do options so I have no need for such transactions.
-Don’t see why it would be hard for you to edit though.

 New Stock Portfolio Tracker Spreadsheet